-Commission file number: 001-36268

-MyMD Pharmaceuticals, Inc.

-(Exact name of registrant as specified in its charter)

-New Jersev 22-2983783 (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 855 N. Wolfe Street, Suite 601 Baltimore, MD 21205 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (856) 848-8698 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol(s) Name of Each Exchange on Which Registered: Shares of Common Stock, no par value MYMD The Nasdaq Stock Market LLC Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗆 No 🗵 Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes $\square$ No $\boxtimes$ Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company or an emerging growth company.
-See definition of "large accelerated filer," "accelerated filer, "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer П Non-accelerated filer Smaller reporting company $\boxtimes$ $\boxtimes$ Emerging growth company If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal controls over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.
-If securities are registered pursuant to Section 12(b) of the Act, indicate by check mark whether the financial statements of the registrant included in the filing reflect the correction of an error to previously issued financial statements.
-Indicate by check mark whether any of those error corrections are restatements that required a recovery analysis of incentive-based compensation received by any of the registrant's executive officers during the relevant recovery period pursuant to §240.10D-1(b). □

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes $\square$ No $\boxtimes$

-The aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant on June 30, 2022, based on a closing price of \$2.17 was \$70,298,348.

-As of March 29, 2023, the registrant had 39,470,009 shares of its Common Stock, no par value per share, outstanding.
+☑ ANNUAL REPORT PURSUANT TO SECTION (Mark One) I 13 OR 15(d) OF THE SECURITIES EXC HANGE ACT OF 1934 For the fiscal year ended December ☐ TRANSITION REPORT PURSUANT TO SECT For the transition period from to Commission file number: 001-3 36268 MyMD Pharmaceuticals, Inc. (Exact name of registrant as specified in its charter) New Jersey 22-2983783 (State or other jurisdiction of incorporation or organization or organization) (I.R.S.
+Employer Identification Number) 855 N. Wolfe Street, Suite 601 Baltimore, MD 21205 (Address of principal executive e offices) (Zip Code) Reş gistrant's telephone number, including area code: (856) 848-8698 Securities registered pursuant to Section 12(b) of the Act: Title of Each Class: Trading Symbol(s) Name of Each Exchange on Whio ch Registered: Shares of Common Stock, no par value MYMD The Nasdaq Stock Marke s Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-know rn seasoned issuer, as defined in Rule 405 of th ne Securities Act.
+Yes □ No ⊠ Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section on 15(d) of the Act.
+Yes □ No ⊠ Indicate by check mark whether the registrant (1) has 12 months (or for such shorter period that the registran Indicate by check mark whether the registrant has sul 232.405 of this chapter) during the preceding 12 month Indicate by check mark whether the registrant is a lar company.
+See definition of "large accelerated filer," "a Large accelerated filer Non-accelerated filer Emerging growth company □ Accelerated filer Smaller reporting company If an emerging growth company, indicate by check ma accounting standards provided pursuant to Section 13(ctended transition period for complying with ar ny new or revised financia Indicate by check mark whether the registrant has file reporting under Section 404(b) of the Sarbanes-Oxley If securities are registered pursuant to Section 12(b) of correction of an error to previously issued financial sta ne financial statements of the registrant includ ed in the filing reflect the Indicate by check mark whether any of those error coregistrant's executive officers during the relevant reco covery analysis of incentive-based compensation on received by any of the Indicate by check mark whether the registrant is a shell l company (as defined in Rule 12b-2 of the Ac et).
+Yes □ No ⊠ The aggregate market value of the voting and non-vo \$70,298,348. oting common equity held by non-affiliates of f the registrant on June 30, 2022, based on a c closing price of \$2.17 was As of March 29, 2023, the registrant had 39,470,009 sl hares of its Common Stock, no par value per sl hare, outstanding.